Battle of Mobei: Background

-The Han dynasty and the nomadic Xiongnu Empire had a very bitter relationship.
-The Xiongnu were initially a group of steppe tribes kept in check by the Qin dynasty's military offensives under General Meng Tian.
-With the collapse of the Qin dynasty and the Chu-Han contention, the Xiongnu gained the opportunity to become unified under Modu Shanyu and quickly expanded into a powerful tribal confederacy that ruled over a vast territory across Central and East Asia.
+The Han dynasty and the nomadic Xiongnu Empire had poor relations.
+The Xiongnu were initially a group of steppe tribes kept in check by the Zhao State General Li Mu and then by the Qin dynasty's military offensives under General Meng Tian.
+With the collapse of the Qin dynasty and the Chu–Han Contention, the Xiongnu gained the opportunity to become unified under Modu Chanyu and quickly expanded into a powerful tribal confederacy that ruled over a vast territory across Central and East Asia.
 The Xiongnu then invaded and occupied the fertile Hetao Grassland.
-When the Chu-Han contention concluded, Emperor Gao recognized the threat posed by its hostile northern neighbour and in 200 BC launched a massive campaign.
-After the Han army was lured into an ambush and encircled by 300,000 elite Xiongnu cavalry for seven days, the siege was relieved only after messengers were sent to bribe the Shanyu's wife.
-Following this failure, the Han emperor realized that the nation, which just recovered from a massive civil war, was not yet strong enough to confront the Xiongnu; therefore, he resorted to the so-called "marriage alliance", or heqin, in order to ease hostility and buy time to strengthen the nation.
+When the Chu–Han Contention concluded, Emperor Gao recognized the threat posed by its hostile northern neighbour and in 200 BC launched a massive campaign.
+After the Han army was lured into an ambush and encircled by 300,000 elite Xiongnu cavalry for seven days, the siege was relieved only after messengers were sent to bribe the Chanyu's wife.
+Following this failure, the Han emperor realized that the nation –which just recovered from a massive civil war– was not yet strong enough to confront the Xiongnu; therefore, he resorted to the so-called "marriage alliance", or heqin, in order to ease hostility and buy time to strengthen the nation.
 Despite the humiliating periodic heqin and giving of gifts, the Han borders were still frequently raided by Xiongnu forces over the next seven decades, however the Han Empire was able to study the behavior of the Xiongnu during this time.

 During his reign, Emperor Wu of Han decided that the nation was finally strong enough to solve the Xiongnu problem.
 The "peaceful" atmosphere was broken in 133 BC after a large ambush operation was staged at Mayi but aborted after the Xiongnu discovered the trap and retreated.
-In 129 BC, the Han forces had their first proper victory against the Xiongnu under the command of the young Wei Qing with a long-distance raid on the Xiongnu holy site at Longcheng (蘢城).
-Over the next ten years, Emperor Wu repeatedly deployed Wei and his vigorous nephew Huo Qubing against Xiongnu forces thus recapturing large areas of land and dealing devastating blows.
+In 129 BC, the Han forces had their first proper victory against the Xiongnu under the command of the young Wei Qing with a long-distance raid on the Xiongnu holy site at Longcheng.
+Over the next ten years, Emperor Wu repeatedly deployed Wei and his nephew Huo Qubing against Xiongnu forces thus recapturing large areas of land and dealing devastating blows.